damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## User roles in comments

-Now you know who's who's in your favorite project.
+Now you know who's who in your favorite project.
 On comments you will see the role of the person in that project:

 ![ss](ss)